XRPLF/xrpl-dev-portal/content/rippled-setup.md

 ## Domain Verification ##

 Network participants are unlikely to trust validators without knowing who is operating them.
 To address this concern, validator operators can associate their validator with a web domain that they operate.
-[Publishing a ripple.txt](#ripple.txt) and [setting the validator's account domain](#account-domain) allows services like [validators.ripple.com](https://validators.ripple.com) to detect the domain associated with the validator.
+[Publishing a ripple.txt](#ripple-txt) and [setting the validator's account domain](#account-domain) allows services like [validators.ripple.com](https://validators.ripple.com) to detect the domain associated with the validator.

-### ripple.txt ###
+### ripple.txt <a name="ripple-txt"></a> ###

 Publish a [ripple.txt](https://wiki.ripple.com/Ripple.txt) page at your domain with a signed SSL certificate.